sstevens2/git-novice-mod/_episodes/05-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `mars.txt`.
+We've been adding one line at a time to `countATCG.py`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `countATCG.py`.

 ~~~
-$ nano mars.txt
+$ nano countATCG.py
-$ cat mars.txt
+$ cat countATCG.py
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
-The two moons may be a problem for Wolfman
+# Function to remove headers from file
-But the Mummy will appreciate the lack of humidity
+# Function to count the number of ATCGs in sequence
-An ill-considered change
+# Bug in code
 ~~~
 {: .output}

 Now, let's see what we get.

 ~~~
-$ git diff HEAD mars.txt
+$ git diff HEAD countATCG.py
 ~~~
 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/countATCG.py b/countATCG.py
 index b36abfd..0848c8d 100644
---- a/mars.txt
+--- a/countATCG.py
-+++ b/mars.txt
++++ b/countATCG.py
 @@ -1,3 +1,4 @@
- Cold and dry, but everything is my favorite color
+ # Load the fasta file into script
- The two moons may be a problem for Wolfman
+ # Function to remove headers from file
- But the Mummy will appreciate the lack of humidity
+ # Function to count the number of ATCGs in sequence
-+An ill-considered change.
++# Bug in code
 ~~~
 {: .output}